1D nonlinear backward stochastic differential equations: a unified theory and applications: Comparison theorems and existence and uniqueness results

-\cite{ElKarouiPengQuenez1997MF} show that the strict comparison theorem is true for solutions of two BSDEs when either of both generators is uniformly Lipschitz continuous in $(y,z)$.
-However, the following two examples indicate that the strict comparison theorem fails to hold in general when the generator $g$ satisfies only assumptions (UN1) and (UN2), which are provided in Section 5.3 of \cite{PardouxRascanu2014Book} and Example 3.2 of \cite{Jia2010SPA}, respectively.
+El Karoui et al.~\cite{ElKarouiPengQuenez1997MF} show that the strict comparison theorem is true for solutions of two BSDEs when either of both generators is uniformly Lipschitz continuous in $(y,z)$.
+However, the following two examples indicate that the strict comparison theorem fails to be true in general when the generator $g$ satisfies only assumptions (UN1) and (UN2), which are provided in Section 5.3 of \cite{PardouxRascanu2014Book} and Example 3.2 of \cite{Jia2010SPA}, respectively.
 In finance, this means that there are infinitely many opportunities of arbitrage.

 \begin{ex} Let $d=1$ and consider the following BSDE:

 Clearly, the generator $g(\omega,t,y,z):\equiv -2\sqrt{y^+}$ satisfies assumptions (UN1) and (UN2) with $\rho(x)=x$ and $\kappa(x)\equiv 0$.
 It is not hard to verify that $(Y_t,Z_t)_{t\in \T}:=(0,0)_{t\in \T}$ and $(Y'_t,Z'_t)_{t\in \T}:=(t^2,0)_{t\in \T}$ are respectively the unique solution to \eqref{eq:3.2*} with $\xi=0$ and $\xi=T^2$ such that $(|Y_t|^p)_{t\in\T}$ and $(|Y'_t|^p)_{t\in\T}$ belong to class (D) for each $p>0$.
 Note that $Y'_T=T^2>0=Y_T$, but $Y_0=Y'_0=0$. \end{ex}